======================================================================

 The chapters of the book are:

-Various chapters emphasize a philosophy of destroying the destructive
+Various chapters emphasize the philosophy of dismantling the harmful

-According to the author, his philosophy is directed towards people and
+(see Chapter Two).
+According to the author, his philosophy is directed

 Chapter One: "You are not your mind"